Techtonica/curriculum/testing-and-tdd/jest.md

 #### Jest Testing

-The nice thing about using Jest with React is that it is already included in projects built with `create-react-app`.
-You should just be able to run `npm test` in a `create-react-app` project folder and it should run Jest.
-If your project was started another way besides CRA, you can still [install jest](https://jestjs.io/docs/getting-started) with `npm install --save-dev jest` or `yarn add --dev jest`.
+The nice thing about using Jest with React is that it is already included in projects built with `create-react-app` or a React + Vite project.
+You should just be able to run `npm test` in both a `create-react-app` and React + Vite project and it should run Jest.
+If your project was started another way besides CRA or React + Vite, you can still [install jest](https://jestjs.io/docs/getting-started) with `npm install --save-dev jest` or `yarn add --dev jest`.

 1. Spend 5 minutes looking at the jest landing page: https://jestjs.io/